vlado-1/website-production/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Project Information
-# Steps to setup environment from scratch
+## Steps to setup environment from scratch

 1. Install NodeJs (comes with NPM).
 2. Set global install location of NPM to desired location.